Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 1. Notify the other identity about the new share with a drop message including **dk1**

+# Handling conflicts
+Conflicts can occour in the small timeframe between checking for changed DM and the propagation delay after uploading the updated DM.
+A client has to check, after a reasonable delay, if the changes were overwritten.

+1. Download the DM after 10s
+1. Check if the last_change_by and version is the same as in the uploaded file
+1. If a change is detected, repeat the original operation and insert into the DM, set the device, increment the version
+1. Upload the merged DM and repeat.

+## Typical scenarios

+Client A uploads the DM first, Client B overwrites the DM.

+### Non conflicting changes

+Scenario: Client A creates a new object and client B creates a new object, the object have different names.
+Solution: Client A inserts the object into the updated DM and uploads it

+### Conflicting changes

+Scenario: Client A deletes a file, client B changes the file (which uploads a new block)
+Solution: Client A accepts the change from client B

+Scenario: Client A changes a file, client B deletes the file
+Solution: Client A inserts the file again

+Scenario: Client A changes a file, client B changes the same file
+Solution: Client A inserts the local version of the file with a deconflicted name by adding 'CONFLICT and the date and time as suffix
+Example: foobar.txt and foobar_CONFLICT_2015-10-23_19:33:23.txt

 # SQLite Schema

 Schema for the SQLite3 database which is used as a directory metadata file (DM).
 The schema for